Some people demand signed non-disclosure agreements before they will tell you their idea. I’m not one of them anymore and here’s why.

 How about taking an unusual angle with your next idea?

-In thinking about this post, I’ve realised I have a few unusual approaches to the NDA, and revealing ideas.
+In thinking about this post, I’ve realized I have a few unusual approaches to the NDA, and revealing ideas.
 Perhaps have a try…

 Friend + NDA = FrieNDA